vaido-world/XFCE4-GoboLinux-Future/README.md

 Trash icon is missing.
 Maybe Installing gvfs would resolve this.

+## Remember to compile and install libinput for better hardware support such as mouse.

 ## TODO
 ~~Update information in the XFCE-Meta-Stable Recipe with comments on the includes=()~~ Done
 ~~Replace mv with tar -C in the installation script for GoboLinux 17 Live CD~~ Done